lotharschulz/ktorjib/CONTRIBUTING.md

 If you are reporting a bug, please include:

-* Any details about your setup that might be helpful in troubleshooting.
+* Share any details about your setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.
 * Please assign the bug and consider to set a label